 Generally, no. I welcome repeat students, of course; however, my goal is to help you improve as quickly as possible in as few sessions as necessary.
 I want to give you tools, techniques and advice to follow your own path to success.
 I think you should study with various acting teachers — not just me.
 If you want in-depth actor training or if you need to focus on a particular area for improvement, we can discuss several training options available here in the Twin Cities.
 The commercial / industrial / voiceover business moves very quickly – I try to make my training match that pace.

-No. I ask for payment at the end of a class to ensure that everyone is satisfied first.
+For classes at a recording studio, deposits may be non-refundable, depending upon the cost of the studio.
+For many of my classes, I ask for payment at the end of a class to ensure that everyone is satisfied first.
 My primary work in commercial and industrials – both on-camera and in voiceovers — will sometimes force a schedule change with classes or coaching sessions.
 I apologize in advance for the occasional inconvenience of a postponement.
 In the same way, I expect that my students’ jobs or auditions will take priority over our sessions.
 (If you book a gig or an audition, by all means take it!
 Schedule changes are a reality of this business – payment at the end of a session makes it easier.

 Where do you teach your classes?

 Locations vary.
 Most of my VO classes are currently offered at Undertone Music in Minneapolis.
 On-camera classes will vary — Minneapolis and the near suburbs are most common.
 I can also come to your location, depending upon distance and availability.